Making a Will

 When making a will, it is important to have it drafted by a professional to ensure that what is drafted in your will accurately reflects what you want to happen when you pass away.

-At Johnsons, we offer an extremely reasonable fixed price of $200 for making a will.
+At Johnsons, we offer extremely reasonable prices for making a will.
 In the end, it is a small price to pay for such an important document that will have a lasting effect.
+Call our office for a quote over the phone.

 - My wife and I want to make a will, can we just do one will?